 Using the TDR

-- Any result on screen that is not baseline is an impedance mismatch like launch pulse.
+- Any result on screen that is not baseline is an impedance mismatch like a launch pulse.
 The launch pulse is where clips are connected with a cable pair.

 - The open cable pair has a higher impedance than the cable pair trace.